IrvinMitre/client-liverpool/README.md

 4. Click in sidebar in Order can upload a file csv to save orders

-I plan to integrate a modal-based notification system to provide users with a more interactive and informative experience
+I planned to integrate a modal-based notification system to provide users with a more interactive and informative experience, but I didn't have time.